 In today’s market, investors often witness a positive cash flow with their properties (investment).
 The experienced ones calculate an approx. ROI before buying a property.
 They use the following steps for the same:

-First, estimate your yearly potential rental income and then calculate the net operating income.
-When you subtract your annual operating expenses from your annual rental estimate, you will get your net operating income.
-To calculate your annual operating expenses, you only need to add up all the money that you spend for property maintenance every year.
-It also includes other expenses such as property tax, home association fees, and more.
-Interest or Mortgage are not included in net operating expenses.
+• Net Operating Income : First, estimate your yearly potential rental income and then calculate the net operating income.
+Subtract your operating expenses (property maintenance, taxes, etc.) from your rental income to get the net operating income.
+Interest or mortgage are not included in net operating expenses.

 Investment Property Mortgages in Canada